 And that’s the thing.
 Police cases can take a lot longer than people want them to take.
 The police don’t generally like that any more than other people do.
 Admittedly, it’s not easy to acknowledge those very realistic delays in a crime novel, and still keep it interesting.
 But it’s a fact of police life.

-*NOTE: The title of this post is the title of a Lynyrd Skynyrd song.
+*NOTE: The title of this post is a line from Phil Collins’ I Missed Again.